SSrustworthy/DLRML-docs/docs/explore/Other/Disney's Paradise Pier Hotel/Paradise_Pier_Hotel_interior_v_1.md

 **Area**: Disney's Paradise Pier Hotel

+**Loop Total Length**: ~00:58:04

+This loop played in the lobby of the Paradise Pier Hotel.
+Playlist based on a live recording by CThaddeus and compiled by C33.
+Playlist posted 06/2010 on C33's blog at Magic Music of the Mouse discussion board.
+See Disney Parks Music Compendium, [https://disney-parks-music-compendium.blogspot.com/2022/11/paradise-pier-hotel-bgm.html](https://disney-parks-music-compendium.blogspot.com/2022/11/paradise-pier-hotel-bgm.html)  .

 ## Tracklist

 1\.
 Sunset at the Wedge – The Vara-Tones – Jetty Subject to High Surf